 All patients undergoing surgery are at risk from serious and potentially life-threatening complications caused by a reduction in circulating blood volume.
 This condition, known as Hypovolaemia, results from the combined effects of preoperative fasting, the anaesthetic agent and the blood lost during the surgical procedure.
 In many respects hypovolaemia can be thought of as akin to severe dehydration.

 The complications that hypovolaemia causes arise because the reduced circulating blood volume is unable to carry sufficient oxygen to the major organs and tissues.
 All of these systems are at risk of failure as a consequence of the resultant oxygen deprivation.

-The technique of optimising a patient’s haemodynamic status in this way, by giving the right amount of the right fluid at the right time, is known as Fluid Management.
+The technique of optimising a patient’s haemodynamic status relies on giving the right amount of the right fluid at the right time whilst maintaining adequate blood pressure.

 Using the ODM+ to monitor and manage a patient’s circulating blood volume during surgery helps them to recover more fully and more quickly.
 Using the ODM+ means that fewer patients need to go to intensive care and those that do tend to stay there for shorter periods.
 Because patient journeys through the hospital are more predictable and because fewer patients unexpectedly need intensive care support, the ODM+ can play an important part in improving the efficiency and productivity of any healthcare system.